 Section 5.1 There are several ways you can pay your plan premium

 There are two ways you can pay your plan premium.
+Members may inform the Plan of their premium payment option or change their choice by calling Member Services.

 Option 1: Paying by check